thismax/JavaScript_practice/README.md

 chunkString
 ---------------------
-Takes a string and an integer paramenter `n` as input and returns an array of strings, wherein each element is an `n` sized chunk of the origninal string.
+Takes a string and an integer paramenter `n` as input and returns an array of strings, wherein each element is an `n`-sized chunk of the origninal string.

 ```javascript
 chunkString('When you come to a fork in the road, take it.', 4) //=> [ 'When', ' you', ' com', 'e to', ' a f', 'ork ', 'in t', 'he r', 'oad,', ' tak', 'e it', '.' ]